 Feel the Fire put Overkill on the map, but the best was yet to come.
-By the time their sophomore release, Taking Over, hit shelves in 1987, MegaForce Records had signed a distribution deal with Atlantic Records.
-The extra "push" from having a major label in their corner put Overkill on MTV with "In Union We Stand" and on the road across America and around the world.
-Skates left the band at the end of '87, citing road burnout, but Overkill quickly replaced him with Sid Falck and unleashed Under the Influence in '88, a career high point that included the signature tune "Welcome to the Gutter," another set-list mainstay.
+By the time their sophomore release, Taking Over, hit shelves in 1987, MegaForce had signed a distribution deal with Atlantic Records.
+The extra "push" from having a major label in their corner put Overkill on MTV with "In Union We Stand" and on the road around the world.
+Skates left the band at the end of '87, citing tour burnout, but Overkill quickly replaced him with Sid Falck and unleashed Under the Influence in '88, a career high point that included the signature tune "Welcome to the Gutter," another set-list mainstay.

 "Hello From the Gutter" (1988)

 Overkill found a receptive new home with the metal-friendly indie CMC International label in 1995 and released the double-live album Wrecking Your Neck.
 By this point Gant and Cannavino were already gone, replaced by the new guitar team of Sebastian Marino (ex-Anvil) and Joe Comeau (ex-Liege Lord).
 1996's The Killing Kind, 97's stellar From the Underground and Below, and 1999's excellent Necroshine spewed forth from this lineup, and while the band kept on chugging, they found that the wheel was starting to come around for old-school, traditional metal again.
 Overkill were now regulars on the European metal festival circuit and could still pack clubs on the home front, and were settling comfortably into their status as Elder Statesmen of the thrash scene.
 1999's Coverkill was a collection of the band members' favorite songs by KISS, Deep Purple, Judas Priest and many more, touching base with their cover-band roots and bringing them full circle.